stoyandg/demo2/README.md

 > Provisioning is done by Terragrunt & Terraform.
 Services are provided by Amazon Web Services.

 This project is about creating a Continuous Integration and Continuous Delivery Pipeline while using resources provided by the Amazon Web Services.
-The project consists of a basic flask application that is served on port 5000 and Terraform/Terragrunt provisioning and configuration files.
-The infrastructure consists of two Availability Zones in the EU-Central region.
-To create this pipeline, we are using a VPC, internet gateway, 2 public and 2 private subnets (with NAT gateways), 2 elastic IPs, 3 security groups (for the public subnet, for the private subnet and for the CodeBuild resource), ECR, ECS cluster with a service, task definition and two tasks (both in private subnets).
-We are utilizing a Makefile with PHONY to perform the initial-build of the application and to push it to the ECR.
+The project consists of:
+ - a basic flask application that is served on port 5000
+ - Terraform/Terragrunt provisioning and configuration files

+The infrastructure consists of :
+- 2 Availability Zones in the EU-Central region
+- 1 VPC
+- 1 Internet Gateway
+- 2 public and 2 private subnets
+- 2 NAT gateways
+- 2 elastic IPs
+- 3 security groups (for the public subnet, for the private subnet and for the CodeBuild resource)
+- Elastic Container Registry
+- ECS cluster with a service, task definition and two tasks (both in private subnets)
+- Application Load Balancer
+- CodeBuild project

 Versions of the software used:

   Ubuntu - 22.04